UFC 226 Odds Roundup: Miocic a Growing Betting Favorite Against Cormier

 Miocic is listed at -250 (bet $250 to win $100) and will likely weigh in under 250 pounds, while it will be interesting to see Cormier's weight as a +195 underdog (bet $100 to win $195) now that he is moving up from 205 for this superfight.

-The 39-year-old Cormier is a little more than three years older than Miocic, and they have had nearly the same amount of MMA fights over their respective careers.
+Cormier, 39, is a little more than three years older than Miocic, and they have had nearly the same amount of MMA fights over their respective careers.
 Miocic comes from a boxing background, though, and has gone 12-2 in the UFC compared to Cormier, who is a former Olympic wrestler with a 9-1 (1 NC) mark in the promotion since winning the Strikeforce Heavyweight Grand Prix just over six years ago.

 Cormier's lack of competition at light heavyweight prompted this move up to his natural weight, as former champ Jon "Bones" Jones was really his only true challenger.
 With Jones currently suspended by the organization following a doping violation leading up to their last fight, Cormier is seeking to become a two-division title holder.
 However, he will be giving up five inches in height and 7.5 inches in reach to the 6-foot-4 Miocic.